Zigelzi/SiteSurveyApp/README.md

 - [ ] Add surveys to index page
 - [ ] Add save to localStorage (JS) feature to survey
 - [ ] Add Customer - Instalation switching animation to survey page
+-> In main form create multiple (4?) contact persons but only toggle them as visible?
+-> New form for each contact/location?
 - [ ] Add filtering of locations
+- [ ] Sort out the many-to-many contact and location forms in survey.
+Possible?
+- [ ] Embedding Google Maps / OpenStreetmap to enter coordinates?

 ### Account / Users
 - [ ] Add email authentication to new users
 - [ ] Highlight the nav user account so it's more noticeable (not clear it's clicable)